 Fake: Video of woman travelling with infant is not from India

-New Delhi, May 19: A video of a woman with an infant travelling between train bogies is circulating on the social media as well several chat groups.
+New Delhi, May 19: A video of a woman with an infant travelling between train bogies is circulating on social media as well on several chat groups.

 The caption of the video says that these are migrants trying to go home during the lockdown amidst the COVID-19 outbreak.
 The video has been shared several times and has gone viral.

 However, fact check on the same has revealed that is not a video from India.
-It was in fact shot in Bangladesh in 2016 and is now being passed off as a latest video from India.
+It was in fact shot in Bangladesh in 2016 and is now being passed off as the latest video from India.

 Fake: No timing set by government for shops to open and shut